 30. The current account of Argentina's balance of payments was heavily in deficit between 1998 and 2000.
 Because of the dramatic decline in imports resulting from the crisis of 2001 this account returned to surplus in 2002, although as economic growth has picked up again the surplus has been eroding (Table I.5).
-The passage from deficit to surplus on current account corresponded with the suspension of external debt payments in 2001, and the subsequent external debt reduction through renegotiation.
-This also helped domestic savings to increase and exceed investment as a percentage a As at 30 September 2006.
+The passage from deficit to surplus on current account corresponded with, although it was not due to, the suspension of external debt payments in 2001, and the subsequent external debt reduction through renegotiation.
+This also helped domestic savings to increase and exceed investment as a percentage of GDP.
+Economic recovery was accompanied by a contraction of the surplus on current account from 8.1 per cent of GDP in 2002 to 2.8 per cent in 2005.